 I see enhancing a company's value year over year as an important mission for companies to fulfill for their stakeholders, and the continued pursuit of sustainable growth is essential to achieve this.
 In the current business environment, a multifaceted approach incorporating a diverse set of values, including ESG and SDGs, is increasingly necessary in corporate activities.
 Our strengths lie in our diverse capabilities backed by our Amoeba Management system and the Kyocera Philosophy, which acts as a compass to guide us toward the best decisions.
 Our daily efforts to increase added value in the field by creating high quality products while reducing costs drives our sustainable growth.

 Meanwhile, our management's socially correct course of action is guided by our Kyocera Philosophy.
 I view the role of an Outside Auditor as one of identifying factors hindering the sustainable growth of the company, and providing advice on how to eliminate them from a third-party perspective.

 To achieve this, at meetings of the Board of Directors I primarily provide comment on the contents of management plans and, with relation to proposed investments in particular, I give feedback on the suitability of investments, return on investment plans, and the financial conditions of potential investment targets.
-At meetings of the Audit & Supervisory Board, I work to identify risks facing the entire Kyocera Group by reviewing operating and reviewing reports from auditors at subsidiary companies concerning their management status and auditing results at the Kyocera Group Audit & Supervisory Board Members Meeting held every six months.
+At meetings of the Audit & Supervisory Board, I work to identify risks facing the entire Kyocera Group by reviewing operating audit plans and results, receiving and reviewing quarterly reports on accounting audit plans and results from the accounting auditor, and receiving and reviewing reports from auditors at subsidiary companies concerning their management status and auditing results at the Kyocera Group Audit & Supervisory Board Members Meeting held every six months.
 In light of increased overseas risks, such as the ongoing crisis in Ukraine, the auditing of overseas subsidiaries and other entities is all the more important.
-As such, I receive reports on audit outcomes from the Corporate Global Audit Division, which conducts operating audits focusing on overseas business risks, and I work to keep abreast of the state of risks facing overseas subsidiaries and other e and ambiguity, driving the need to review our supply chain to shore up economic security amidst the decoupling of the world's economies.
+As such, I receive reports on audit outcomes from the Corporate Global Audit Division, which conducts operating audits focusing on overseas business risks, and I work to keep abreast of the state of risks facing overseas subsidiaries and other entities.